-The Badminton Ireland talent identification programme aims to locate talented junior players between the ages of 8 - 13 and help them achieve their full potential via the Badminton Ireland Talent Development Pathway.
-This programme is about high performance sport and developing highly talented athletes who have the potential to compete for their country.
-It is not a junior participation programme.
+The Badminton Ireland talent identification programme aims to locate talented junior players between the ages of 8 - 13 and help them achieve their full potential via the Badminton Ireland Athlete Talent Pathway.

 Badminton Ireland has identified three key components for the Talent Identification process to achieve its goals: